Profiting from Layers, Broilers, Turkeys, and Ducks

 Topics covered: Developing enterprise budgets for meat and/or layer production based on potential markets.

 Week 3.
-Processing and food safety concerns for meat & egg producers
+Food safety concerns and regulations for meat & egg producers

-Topics covered: Navigating regulations; food borne illness and disease; meat and egg quality; on-farm processing; producer’s role in consumer education; certification programs.
+Topics covered: Navigating regulations; food borne illness and disease; meat and egg quality; producer’s role in consumer education; certification programs.